 Care at the end of life project

 The Care at the End of Life project team has been established to support a coordinated approach to implementing the Strategy across Queensland.
-Queensland Health's Clinical Excellence Division coordinates the implementation of the project, in collaboration with each Hospital and Health Service.
+Queensland Health's Clinical Excellence Queensland coordinates the implementation of the project, in collaboration with each Hospital and Health Service.